IceHe/lib/cmd/s/sudo.md

 ## Options

+- `-l, --list` If no command is specified, list the allowed (and forbidden) commands for the invoking user (or the user specified by the -U option) on the current host.
 - `-s, --shell` Run the shell specified by the SHELL environment variable if it is set or the shell specified by the invoking user's password database entry.
     - If a command is specified, it is passed to the shell for execution via the shell's -c option.
     - If no command is specified, an interactive shell is executed.